-Community noise levels are measured in terms of the A-weighted decibel (dBA).
+As described in Section 5.8, Noise, of this DSSEIR, community noise levels are measured in terms of the A-weighted decibel (dBA).
 A-weighting is a frequency correction that correlates overall sound pressure levels with the frequency response of the human ear.
 The noise rating scale normally used in California (including Irvine) for land use compatibility assessment is the Community Noise Equivalent Level ("CNEL").
 The CNEL is a time-weighted, 24-hour average noise level based on the A-weighted decibel.

-Noise levels in the area of the Proposed Project Site are influenced primarily by motor vehicle traffic, which has the greatest impact on residential areas in the City of Irvine.
-The Certified EIR described mobile noise sources from nearby freeways, roadways, rail facilities, and vehicle use at adjacent commercial businesses, light industrial facilities, and agricultural lands as the dominate noise source in the area of the Approved Project.
+Noise levels in the area of the Proposed Project Site are influenced primarily by motor vehicle traffic, which has the greatest impact on residential areas in Irvine.
+The 2011 Certified EIR described mobile noise sources from nearby freeways, roadways, rail facilities, and vehicle use at adjacent commercial businesses, light industrial facilities, and agricultural lands as the dominant noise sources in the area of the Proposed Project Site.
 Stationary sources of noise included temporary and intermittent noise from construction activities and agricultural operations, noise associated with the industrial/business parks to the east and the business park and entertainment uses to the south.

-Please refer to Section 5.7, Noise, of this DSEIR for further information concerning existing noise conditions in the Modified Project area and an analysis of the Modified Project's impacts on noise in the local environment.
+A discussion of existing noise conditions in the vicinity of the Proposed Project Site and an analysis of the 2012 Modified Project's impacts on noise in the local environment as compared to the 2011 Approved Project are included in Section 5.8, Noise of this DSSEIR.